xfenix/xfenix/README.md

 ### Hello, visitor! 🤡😼🌚

 Im software developer.
 My primary language — python.
 I make some things from time to time.
-Always interested in open source project development participation.
-So if you want to do interesting project and looking for collaborators, please contact me.<br>
+Always interested in open source projects development participation.
+So if you want to do interesting project(s) and looking for collaborators, please contact me.<br>
 You can find contacts on my website http://xfenix.ru/.